Aquilla Smith: Contribution to numismatics

 Smith was admitted as a Member of the Royal Irish Academy in 1835, was elected on to its Council in 1838, and became a Member of the Committee of Antiquities.
 He was an Honorary Member of the Royal Numismatic Society for over thirty years, and was the second recipient of the medal of the Royal Numismatic Society in 1884.

 Publications

-Smith published numerous books and contributed articles ton the Numismatic Chronicle, the Transactions and Proceedings of the Royal Irish Academy and the Dublin Journal of Medical Science.
+Smith published numerous books and contributed articles to the Numismatic Chronicle, the Transactions and Proceedings of the Royal Irish Academy and the Dublin Journal of Medical Science.
 His illustrations were published in the Transactions of the Kilkenny Archaeological Society and elsewhere.
 The following list is a selection of his work: